ahadu777/dudu-backend/docs/reference/CEO-CONTEXT.md

 **Lesson (2025-12-22):** The `/ai-sitemap` endpoint is machine-readable institutional knowledge.
 It solves the problem of ephemeral AI context by exposing the complete project state as structured JSON.

+**Lesson (2025-12-22):** Postman collection JSON already contains the E2E API sequence in its `item` array structure.
+The `/tests` page now parses this to show the actual request chain (method → endpoint → test name) for each collection.
+This makes E2E coverage visible without manual documentation.

 ---

 *Last updated: 2025-12-22*